SheLovesCode/SCA-Cloud-School-Application/README.md

 SCA Cloud School Application

 # Branch hierarchy
-The master branch might be called main
+The master branch is main

+# File location
+The main branch only has documentation and the README.md as is required.
+To find the solutions, please checkout to Start and feature.

 # To run the container
 docker build . -t sca-application // This command creates a new container called "sca-application"